 Contact a credit reporting agency

-You can get a copy of your credit report by contacting any of the credit reporting agencies listed below.
+You can get a copy of your credit report by contacting any or all of the credit reporting agencies listed below.
 The information in it may vary depending on the agency.
 It’s a good idea to start with the largest, Equifax.

 Be aware that if you request your credit report, your current contact details will then become available to any lenders, creditors or debt collectors who check your report.

 Complete the online form called ‘Application for personal credit report‘ at www.checkyourcredit.com.au and tick the box marked ‘standard service’, or call Illion and request an application form.